turingH/aera-v3-audit/cheat_list.md

 ### Request Cancellation Mechanics
 31. () `refundRequest()` only permits early cancellation when the caller is authorized or the deadline has passed.
 See `Provisioner.sol` lines 262-289.
 32. () Unit test `Provisioner.t.sol` lines 1737-1769 demonstrates unauthorized callers revert before the deadline.
 33. () Regular users therefore cannot revoke pending requests; they remain valid until executed or expired.
+If `asyncDepositEnabled` or `asyncRedeemEnabled` is later disabled, solvers will skip or revert when processing those requests, so the funds stay locked until the deadline or an authorized refund.

 ### Vault Architecture
 34. () Each `Provisioner` manages a single `MultiDepositorVault` deployed via the factory.